fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 functionName(parameters): return_value
 ```

-So we notice that ts compiler has inferred that the initial state is either a string or a function that returns a string:
+So we notice that TypeScript compiler has inferred that the initial state is either a string or a function that returns a string:

 ```ts
 initialState: string | (() => string)